 So many different factors go into rate calculations.
 These include your driving history, age, and the type of car you need to insure.

 It is fairly easy to get competitive price quotes from major car insurance companies.
-You should absolutely shop around to see which insurer can give you the right coverage at a fair price.
+You should shop around to see which insurer can give you the right coverage at a fair price.